 When you first enter the wedding industry, you are often eager to book anything you possibly can.
 We've all been tempted to work those crappy weddings for the promise of something, anything, you can add to your portfolio.
 The novelty wears off fast though.
 If you have been dreaming about how to book destination weddings and elopements, you are in the right place.
 In this article, I'm going to share with you how to get destination wedding clients.

 As a wedding planner for over 13 years, I've learned a thing or two about booking the kind of clients you want (you can read more about my journey here if you are curious)!
 My wedding business, which I sold in 2019, started in Connecticut.
 When I met my now-husband, I eagerly started booking weddings in his destination where I now live and love – the dreamy little island of Barbados!
 Today, I am going to share with you 6 steps you need to take to book more destination weddings.

-I know that it sounds too good to be true but sometimes simply saying that you offer destinations wedding and elopement services is enough to have people book you.
+I know that it sounds too good to be true but sometimes simply saying that you offer destination weddings and elopement services is enough to have people book you.
 Don't assume that your ideal customer automatically knows that you are ready and willing to book their destination wedding.
-We are going to talk more about how to attract destination wedding planning couples in the next few steps but you need to start here first.
-After all, what's the point of attracting destination wedding planning couples if your website and branding isn't going to seal the deal?
+We are going to talk more about how to attract destination wedding planning couples in the next few steps, but you need to start here first.
+After all, what's the point of attracting destination wedding planning couples if your website and branding aren't going to seal the deal?

 Select 3-5 destinations you want to be known for.
 Don't worry, this list can grow over time.

 I know, I know.
 Nobody ever wants to commit to their niche, right?
 If you have been dreaming about destination weddings, chances are you also have dreams of traveling the world and exploring many different locations with your wedding couples.